Vietnam.vn - Nền tảng quảng bá Việt Nam

 Investing in green transportation is the solution for the near future.

-Like other means of transport, the exploitation of seaports also has potential impacts on the environment, so the investment in "greening" seaports according to the model of balancing environmental fluctuations and economic development needs is being well received.
+Like other means of transport, the exploitation of seaports also has potential impacts on the environment, so the investment in "greening" seaports according to the model of balancing environmental fluctuations and economic development needs is being very well received.
 In Vietnam, Tan Cang - Cat Lai port in Ho Chi Minh City has achieved the title of Green Port of the APEC Port Services Network Council.
-Accordingly, the port has replaced diesel lifting equipment with electric equipment (saving 1.5-2 million USD in fuel costs/year); increased water transport with a simultaneous capacity of 3,000 Teus (replacing about 2,000 container trucks); applied electronic documents to reduce the waiting time for vehicles at the port gate from 13 minutes to 6 minutes; eliminated about 30,000-50,000 paper documents at the port/day; planted trees along the wharf and traffic routes.
+Accordingly, the port has replaced diesel lifting equipment with electric equipment (saving 1.5-2 million USD in fuel costs/year); increased water transport with a simultaneous capacity of 3,000 Teus (replacing about 2,000 container trucks); applied electronic documents to help reduce the waiting time for vehicles at the port gate from 13 minutes to 6 minutes; eliminated about 30,000-50,000 paper documents at the port/day; planted trees along the wharf and traffic routes.

 In addition, some localities have recently been making efforts to "green" transportation with many solutions.
-For example, Ho Chi Minh City has just announced a list of 28 projects calling for investment in the green growth program, in which more than VND97,000 billion is called for investment in transportation items.
-The city's Department of Transport said that the city's goal is not only to build a transportation system, but also to switch to electric vehicles and use green energy, in order to actively contribute to reducing carbon emissions, aiming for net greenhouse gas emissions to zero by 2050.
+For example, Ho Chi Minh City has just announced a list of 28 projects calling for investment in the green growth program, in which more than 97,000 billion VND is called for investment in transportation items.
+The city's Department of Transport said that the city's goal is not only to build a transportation system, but also to switch to electric vehicles and use green energy, in order to actively contribute to reducing carbon emissions, aiming for net greenhouse gas emissions to 0 by 2050.

 Solutions for green investment

-However, Mr. Nguyen Hoang Hai, Director of the Hanoi Public Transport Management Center, said that public transport alone has many difficulties and challenges in "greening".
-Regarding suppliers, the market has not yet had access to many other sources of supply to create competition and more attractive price options for units to choose from, so the types of electric buses are not diverse; there are no national standards for electric buses, unit prices, or directions for future management.
+However, Mr. Nguyen Hoang Hai, Director of the Hanoi City Public Transport Management Center, said that public transport alone has many difficulties and challenges in "greening".
+Regarding suppliers, the market has not yet had access to many other sources of supply to create competition and more attractive price options for units to choose from, so the types of electric buses are not diverse; there are no national standards for electric buses, standard unit prices, or orientations for future management.

-Along with that, Mr. Nguyen Hoang Hai said that to have a green transportation system, not only vehicles, but also infrastructure must be synchronized, such as the charging system needs to be arranged appropriately and conveniently enough; especially the issue of maintenance and repair to serve the large number of vehicles as present and in the future.
+Along with that, Mr. Nguyen Hoang Hai said that to have a green transportation system, not only vehicles, but also infrastructure must be synchronized, such as the charging system must be arranged appropriately and conveniently enough; especially the issue of maintenance and repair to serve the large number of vehicles as present and in the future.

 Source link